bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Mar 20, 2024
+- Remove tar/copy from julia script and move to bash.
+This was crashing julia for files >3GB.
+- increase runtime in submit_slurm job

 ## Feb 21, 2024
 - putting garbage collector inside Estimate_v59.jl, Estimate_v58.jl
 - and removing gc from call_Blender_v16.jl, call_Blender_v15.jl